 It is possible that an employee or a candidate who is sufficiently inexperienced or unskilled (or may not be performing adequately) may be paid a lower salary.
 In this case, all efforts should be made to quickly bring the incumbent's performance and skills up to the standards of the job; pay should then be adjusted accordingly.
-If performance and skills cannot be sufficiently enhanced over a short period of time, the manager, in conjunction with HR, should determine the appropriate course of action.
+If performance and skills cannot be sufficiently enhanced over a short period of time, the manager, in conjunction with the Executive Director of Budgets and Compensation, should determine the appropriate course of action.

 Pay Above the Market Reference Range Maximums